Skip to content

 By the beginning of the 20th century, a new group of activists deemed the child savers rightly claimed that overcrowded reformatories were no better than adult penitentiaries.

-These child savers were ultimately responsible for enlisting state governments to develop the juvenile court system that we have today.
 But what they hoped this new juvenile court system would accomplish merely evolved as a more widely accepted form of unjust and cruel punishment for children who came from poor, uneducated backgrounds.

 After World War II, the juvenile justice system until the beginning of the 21st century routinely sent boys to reformatories for committing crimes as minor as stealing an apple from a street vendor.

-Reform schools for girls existed but predominately operated in urban areas like Chicago or New York City.
 The conformist, conservative ideology embraced by society in the 1950s and 1960s had no sympathy or tolerance for troubled teenagers, especially poor children.

-One insidious aspect of the antiquated reform school structure involved the ability of wealthier parents to persuade juvenile court judges that their children weren’t “bad juvenile offenders” but just children that needed more discipline at home.
+One insidious aspect of the antiquated reform school structure involved the ability of wealthier parents to persuade juvenile court judges that their children weren’t “bad juvenile offenders” but just children who needed more discipline at home.

 Consequently, corruption in the juvenile justice system further prevented the ability of troubled kids to get the kind of professional help they so desperately needed.

 What did “reforming” children mean to society before the 1990s?
-The dictionary definition of reform is “to improve something or someone by correcting or removing faults, bad habits or problems”.
+The dictionary definition of reform is “to improve something or someone by correcting or removing faults, bad habits or problems.”

 No, reputable therapeutic boarding schools do not use draconian behavioral modification tactics to correct teenagers’ bad behavior instead they provide the necessary support and therapies to help students with emotional, behavioral, and mental health issues cope and heal.